Project-CASPER/ghostbot/README.md

 # ghostbot
 A Discord bot (using node.js) that tracks guesses for MLR swings, and gives points based on accuracy.
 Licensed under MIT.
 # Scoring
 Default scoring is based on a system used by the fake Chicago White Sox.
+This can be easily changed by modifying the source code.

 ![](https://cdn.discordapp.com/attachments/615371719301005361/862041200788897792/unknown.png)
 # Setup